Dr. Alexander Everest

 There’s money coming into these primary institutions buying how physicians select to enter key positions.
 So, if a scientific college places physicians within the program at those key positions, whose applicants do you watch they will take?
 It’s an utterly biased system that closes the door for otherwise certified candidates who must have the same danger at those positions.

-Just like the Chinese authorities, entities are coming in and giving ginormous presents to clinical centers.
+Like the Chinese authorities, entities give ginormous presents to clinical centers.
 Suddenly, you spot a software full of all their favorite applicants.
 Well, follow the cash.

 I’m preventing that, one candidate at a time.
 I have been successful in championing equality.
 I’m not now the most popular, but I will continue to do it because it’s my heart.